saucelabs/sauce-docs/docs/error-reporting/advanced/coroner/client-morgue.md

 Logged in.
 ```

-At this point, you are able to issue queries.
+Now, you can issue queries.

 ### Describe